-14 Foods and Spices That Improve Your Circulation
+13 Foods That Can Help Improve Your Circulation

 Have you been wondering how to improve circulation?
-Time to stop feeling guilty about eating dark chocolate, don’t.
+Time to stop feeling guilty about eating chocolate.
 You have permission from Steven Gundry, MD, a cardiologist and director of Center for Restorative Medicine in Palms Springs and founder of Gundry MD supplements.
 “In moderation, dark chocolate is a fantastic addition to your diet,” he says.
 “Dark chocolate is shown to help your body produce nitric oxide, which plays an important role in protecting your heart and veins.”
-Cocoa is loaded with antioxidants that aid in managing blood pressure and cholesterol levels, and improve your blood flow.
+Cocoa is loaded with antioxidants that aid in managing blood pressure and cholesterol levels, and improving your blood flow.
 Dr. Grundy says to choose dark chocolate that’s at least 72 percent cocoa for the best impact.

 Turmeric, also known as the “Golden Spice of India,” is a gem for keeping arteries unclogged and improving circulation, thanks to the chemical curcumin that gives it its color, studies show.
-According to Dr. Gundry, however, turmeric is a tricky herb.
-“It’s actually poorly absorbed on its own; unless it is mixed with bioperin, a compound found in black pepper,” says Gundry.
+According to Dr. Gundry, however, turmeric is a tricky spice.
+“It’s actually poorly absorbed on its own, unless it is mixed with bioperine, a compound found in black pepper,” says Dr. Gundry.
 His solution: Eat curry once a week, which has both black pepper and turmeric.
 Try these other 20 foods that can help unclog your arteries.

 Studies show that when some people like it hot, it benefits circulation.
 “Cayenne pepper helps to strengthen arteries and blood vessels, which allows the blood to circulate more efficiently around the body,” says nutritionist Jolene Goring.
 Though cayenne pepper is traditionally used in meat and savory dishes, Goring suggests adding a pinch of cayenne to a fruit smoothie.
-“The spiciness of the cayenne pepper upgrades any sweet dish for a gourmet spicy sweet flavor.”
-Check out more spicy health benefits of cayenne pepper.
+“The spiciness of the cayenne pepper upgrades any sweet dish for a gourmet spicy sweet flavor,” she says.
+Watch out for these silent signs you have clogged arteries.

 It’s easy to pass by radishes when you’re shopping for veggies: they are famously bitter and often thought of as only a topping.
-If you want to improve poor blood circulation, give these bright red beauties another look.
-“Radishes are rich in minerals, including potassium that helps to normalize blood pressure and increase blood circulation,” says Jacqueline Arnett Elnahar, a registered dietitian at teladietian.com.
+If you’ve been wondering how to improve circulation, give these bright red beauties another look.
+“Radishes are rich in minerals, including potassium, that help to normalize blood pressure and increase blood circulation,” says Jacqueline Arnett Elnahar, a registered dietitian at TelaDietitian.
 Each half cup of sliced radishes contain 135 mg of blood pressure-lowering potassium.
 If poor circulation is making you cold, here’s how to warm up cold hands and feet.

 If mild green bell peppers are as spicy as you get, you may want to train your taste buds to like a little more heat.
-“Chili peppers give a kick to the blood increasing the circulation around the body,” says Arnett Elnahar.
-Research from the Chinese Academy of Medical Sciences observed the diets of nearly half a million men and women over a seven-year span and found that people who ate spicy foods like chili peppers several days a week had a 14 percent lower risk of death from heart and respiratory diseases and cancer.
-Take baby steps and add a little diced chili peppers to stir fries or chili or squirt a drop or two of sriracha sauce on your eggs.
+“Chili peppers give a kick to the blood, increasing the circulation around the body,” says Arnett Elnahar.
+Research from the Chinese Academy of Medical Sciences observed the diets of nearly half a million men and women over a seven-year span and found that people who ate spicy foods like chili peppers several days a week had a 14 percent lower risk of death—including from heart disease and cancer.
+Take baby steps and add a little diced chili pepper to stir fries or chili, or squirt a drop or two of Sriracha sauce on your eggs.

 If you haven’t heard enough about kale, here’s another reason to add the superfood to your diet: It could help improve circulation.
 “Kale is exceptional at replenishing red blood cells and increases the blood’s ability to transport more oxygen around the body,” says Arnett Elnahar.
-It is also rich in chlorophyll, which as you may remember from science class is a green pigment in plants that assists in catching the light from the sun to help make its own food for growth.
-What does that have to do with circulation?
-The molecular structure is similar to that of hemoglobin which is an essential part of human blood.
-Here are some creative ways to cook with kale.
+Kale is rich in folate, which studies show might help lower high blood pressure.
+Watch out for these 11 silent signs of heart trouble you shouldn’t ignore.

 Time to wake up and smell the coffee—and improve circulation at the same time.
-The AHA says moderate coffee drinking (one to two cups a day) isn’t harmful.
-In fact, a study showed that drinking a cup of joe had a 30 percent increase in blood flow over a 75-minute period compared to those who stuck to decaf.
-Check out the truth behind these eight coffee myths.
+The American Heart Association says moderate coffee drinking (one to two cups a day) isn’t harmful.
+In fact, a study showed that those who drank a regular cup of joe had a 30 percent increase in blood flow over a 75-minute period compared to those who stuck to decaf.

-Acai berries are another superfood that lives up to its hype.
-According to Arnett Elnahar, these little wonders have powerful plant sterols (a naturally occurring substance in grains, nuts, seeds, fruits, and legumes) that relax blood vessels and improve blood circulation.
-They’re also rich in vitamins A, E, and C and rich in calcium, iron, and potassium.
-Find out how to make these superfoods even healthier.
+Açaí berries are another superfood that lives up to its hype.
+According to Arnett Elnahar, these little wonders have powerful plant sterols (a naturally occurring substance in grains, nuts, seeds, fruits, and legumes) that relax blood vessels and improve circulation.
+They’re also rich in vitamin A and potassium.

 Wakame seaweed is branching out from sushi restaurants and is quickly becoming a favorite snack food.
-“According to a 1998 study of the hypotensive effects of Wakame, Japanese researchers found 4 weeks of eating several grams of dried Wakame reduced blood pressure in humans,” says David Nico, PhD, of drhealthnut.com.
-When shopping for wakame, Dr. Nico suggests choosing high-quality varieties that aren’t contaminated with heavy metals or other impurities.
+“According to a 1998 study of the hypotensive effects of wakame, Japanese researchers found four weeks of eating several grams of dried wakame reduced blood pressure in humans,” says David Nico, PhD, of drhealthnut.com.
+He suggests choosing high-quality varieties that aren’t contaminated with heavy metals or other impurities.
 You’ll want to avoid these 13 foods cardiologists try never to eat.

 You may have to buy more mouthwash, but it could be worth it if you’re serious about learning how to improve circulation.
 Your blood needs to freely circulate throughout the vessels without running into plaque formation or clogged arteries.
 Studies show that consuming garlic cloves can help prevent clogged arteries.
-“Two to three cloves daily is ideal,” says Carlton Abrams.
+“Two to three cloves daily is ideal,” says Dr. Carlton Abrams.
 You’ll get the most benefits from garlic cloves if you smash or press them prior to cooking.
 Next, learn the best foods to eat if you want to avoid clogged arteries.